tessercat/anothony-henday/README.md

 # Preface

 The edited journal,
-its footnotes,
+footnotes,
-and the editor's notes
+and editor's notes
-were read to the Royal Society of Canada on May 15, 1907, and archived online by [Peel](http://peel.library.ualberta.ca/bibliography/35.html).
+were read to the Royal Society of Canada on May 15, 1907, and published in
+_The Transactions of the Royal Society of Canada_, 1908.
+Scanned images are archived online by [Peel](http://peel.library.ualberta.ca/bibliography/35.html).

 To produce this text,